The Age: Investigative reporting

+"Resolve" polling

+The Resolve Political Monitor (RPM) is conducted by Resolve Strategic on behalf of SMH and The Age, with data collected monthly from a national sample, and the results published in both papers.
+The data is collected via 400 random telephone interviews and 600 online interviews, with a notional error margin of around 2.2%.
+Run by Jim Reed, the polling began in 2021.
+The poll is frequently quoted by other outlets, such as The Conversation, along with other polls such as Newspoll and Roy Morgan polls.

 Headquarters

 The Ages purpose-built former headquarters, named Media House, was located at 655 Collins Street.
 After acquisition by Nine, The Age moved to 717 Bourke Street to be co-located with its new owners.

 Masthead

 The Ages masthead has received a number of updates since 1854.
 The most recent update to the design was made in 2002.
 The current masthead features a stylised version of the royal coat of arms of the United Kingdom and "The Age" in Electra bold type.
 The coat of arms features the French motto Dieu et mon droit (lit.
 'God and my right').
 According to The Ages art director, Bill Farr: "No one knows why they picked the royal crest.
 But I guess we were a colony at the time, and to be seen to be linked with the Empire would be a positive thing."
 The original 1854 masthead included the Colony of Victoria crest.
 In 1856, that crest was removed and in 1861, the royal coat of arms was introduced.
 This was changed again in 1967, with the shield and decoration altered and the lion crowned.
 In 1971, a bold typeface was introduced and the crest shield rounded and less ornate.
 In 1997, the masthead was stacked and contained in a blue box (with the logo in white).
 In 2002, in conjunction with an overall revamp of the paper, the masthead was redesigned in its present form.